altayatalayy/BattleShips/README.md

 # BattleShips

-2 player Battleships game ,with diffrent types of ships
+2 player Battleships game
+with 2 types of ships
+Run on a server with 2 clients